hartenthaler/hh_relation_is_descriptor/README.md

 This section documents installation instructions for this module.

 1. Download the [latest release](https://github.com/hartenthaler/hh_relation_is_descriptor/releases/latest).
-3. Unzip the package into your `webtrees/modules_v4` directory of your web server.
+2. Unzip the package on your local computer.
-4. Rename the folder to `hh_relation_is_descriptor`.
-It's safe to overwrite the respective directory if it already exists.
+3. Rename the folder to `hh_relation_is_descriptor`.
+4. Modify the functions in the above-mentioned files as you like (initial modification).
+5. Make a backup copy of your modifications.
+6. Transfer the modified folder to your `webtrees/modules_v4` directory at your web server.
-5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Other</span>, and find the module.
+7. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Other</span>, and find the module.
 It will be called "Custom Relation Descriptors".
+Check if it is enabled.

 <a name="upgrade"></a>
 ## Upgrade

+To update
-To update simply replace the hh_relation_is_descriptor files with the new ones from the [latest release](https://github.com/hartenthaler/hh_relation_is_descriptor/releases/latest).
+1. Downlad the files from the [latest release](https://github.com/hartenthaler/hh_relation_is_descriptor/releases/latest).
+2. Unzip the package on your local computer.
+3. Rename the folder to `hh_relation_is_descriptor`.
+4. Modify the functions in the above-mentioned files as you like (based on your backup copy or based on the files at your webtrees server).
+5. Make a backup copy of your modifications.
+6. Transfer the modified folder to your `webtrees/modules_v4` directory at your web server.
+7. Reload (refresh) your webtrees page in the browser.

 <a name="support"></a>
 ## Support